July 2, 2024

 In this article, we’ll explore what fleet managers should know about upfront costs vs. long-term savings in their decision to electrify their fleet.

-The Upfront Cost of Fleet Electrification
+The Upfront Cost to Electrify Fleet

 Vehicle Acquisition